COVID-19 Clinic Guidelines

 Centura Health clinics are ready and able to safely care for your whole health, but we understand some patients have concerns about seeking care during COVID-19.
 We are taking all necessary measures to ensure the safety of you and your loved ones.

-- All visitors and caregivers are required to be screened for COVID-19 symptoms before, or upon entering, our clinic.
+- All visitors are required to be screened for COVID-19 symptoms before, or upon entering, our clinic.

 - A mask or face covering is required to be worn in all areas of our clinic, including exam rooms or hospital.

 - If you do not have one, we will provide you with a mask.

 - If you are unable to wear a mask or face covering due to age, a medical reason, disability or it is necessary to see the mouth for communication purposes, we will discuss options with you.

 - This complies with the Governor’s order for mandatory face coverings.

 - Social distancing is required.
 We have signs and markings throughout the clinic to help everyone stay 6 feet apart.

 - Patients may have one person accompany them to their appointment, based on current visitor restrictions.